-ipNX Nigeria Limited (ipNX) is fixed wireless services provider licensed by Nigerian communications Commission (NCC) to provide Internet services and a host of other value added services.
+ipNX Nigeria Limited (ipNX) is a leading Fibre-To-The-Home (FTTH) operator in Nigeria, licensed by Nigerian communications Commission (NCC) to provide Internet services and a host of other value added services.

-We enable our subscribers to access the worldwide web and we provide email address and mailbox facilities.
+We enable our subscribers to access the worldwide web and we also provide IT and Telephony services.
 Access to these services is via our fixed wireless access broadband connection which is available in selected cities in Nigeria.

 1.1 Purpose of the Code